-Consultation on Draft Code of Conduct for Environmental, Social and Governance ("Examples and Data Product Providers SG") ii

 Background 1

 Introduction 1

 Overview of the Code of Conduct 1

 How the Code of Conduct was developed 2

 Application and approach 3

+Ownership of the Code of Conduct 3

 Scope and definitions 4

 Target Scope and Application 4

 Terminology 4

 Negative Scope 5

 Principles 6

 1. Principle on Good Governance 6

 2. Principle on Securing Quality (Systems and Controls) 7

 3. Principle on Conflicts of Interest 8

 4. Principle on Transparency 9

 5. Principle on Confidentiality (Systems and Controls) 10

 6. Principle on Engagement (Systems and Controls) 11

 Annex 1 12

-Consultation Questions 12
+Members of the ESG Data and Ratings Working Group (DRWG) and others who contributed to this draft Code of Conduct for ESG Ratings and Data products providers 12

 Annex 2 13

-ESG Data and Ratings Code of Conduct Working Group - Membership 13

-Annex 3 14

-Mapping of IOSCO recommendations against drafting of voluntary Code of Conduct for ESG ratings and data products providers 14
+Mapping of IOSCO recommendations against drafting of voluntary Code of 17